OneMoreThing/deploydtutorial/step4.markdown

 In a Collection event, the `this` object represents the current object.
 You can use it to access properties.

+The `error()` function creates a validation error.
+It will stop the object from saving, but the event will continue to run, checking for other errors.

-To see this in action, try submitting a comment to your app that contains the word "pizza" or is submitted by "Frank".
+To see this in action, try submitting a comment to your app that contains the word "Mordor" or is submitted by "Frank".
 You should see the following error message:

+    comment: One does not simply comment about Mordor.
-    {"errors":{"comment":"You're making me hungry","name":"Stop spamming my app, Frank!"}}
+    name: Stop spamming my app, Frank!

-Errors are returned as JSON, just like an object.
-In a full app, you could use this to place the error messages at intuitive places in your UI.

-Of course, you could post a comment and then edit it later to mention pizza.
-Add this code to the `PUT` event:
+These errors are the same format as the default "required" errors you saw in Step 2.

+When building an app, remember that its REST interface will allow anybody with knowledge of HTTP to read and modify data.
+This can't be prevented - it's just how the web works.
+However, you should always make sure that the REST interface will not allow anything that can't be done in the UI.

+For example, our app allows us to update the comment body, but not the name.
+You can prevent REST clients from modifying the name as well by adding this code to the `On PUT` event:

     protect('name');

-    if (this.comment.indexOf('pizza') !== -1) {
-      error('comment', "You're making me hungry");
-    }

 The `protect()` method stops the client from changing that property.
-The app doesn't allow you to change the name in the UI, but remember that anybody can use the REST interface.
-To protect your users, you have to make sure that a REST client can't do anything that your app itself can't do.

 ## Automatic properties

 It would be nice to show how old a comment is.
-Add an **Optional** **number** property to the `/comments` collection and call it `timestamp`.
+Add an **Optional** **date** property to the `/comments` collection and call it `timestamp`.
 Add the following to your `On POST` event:

-    this.timestamp = new Date().getTime();
+    this.timestamp = new Date();

 If you add a comment now in the data table, you should see a long number appear in the "timestamp" column.
 You can use this in the front-end Javascript: